 Current Opening: Contact Paul Koch for current status.

 We typically accept one graduate student into our lab each year that is interested in researching sustainable urban landscapes, pesticide fate and toxicology, and/or turfgrass pathology.
-We currently have ongoing research investigating the impact of turfgrass pesticides on the urban phytobiome, the impact of various temperature and soil effects on pesticide fate in urban systems, and development of rapid molecular assays for the detection of common root pathogens of turfgrass plants.
+We currently have ongoing research investigating the impact of turfgrass pesticides on the urban phytobiome, the impact of various temperature and soil effects on pesticide fate in urban systems, and multiple projects related to the precision management of turfgrass diseases.

-For those more interested in our urban phytobiome work or other areas of plant pathology, I encourage you to apply to the Department of Plant Pathology for graduate school (http://www.plantpath.wisc.edu/graduate-overview).
+For those more interested in our urban phytobiome, precision disease management work, or other areas of plant pathology, I encourage you to apply to the Department of Plant Pathology for graduate school (http://www.plantpath.wisc.edu/graduate-overview).

 For those more interested in our pesticide fate and toxicology work, I encourage you to apply to the Molecular and Environmental Toxicology Center (http://metc.wisc.edu/prospective-trainees/what-is-molecular-environmental-toxicology/).